JasonDZS/myagent/template_agent/README.md

 - TEMPLATE_WS_CONFIRM_TIMEOUT: Seconds to wait for confirmation (default 600)

 Inputs
-- Templates: Place under template_agent/workdir/template or provide a path relative to that root.
-- Data files: Place under workspace/ or template_agent/workdir/datasets and reference their relative paths.
+- Data is fetched via backend API and mounted into an in-memory VFS (pyfilesystem2 MemoryFS).
+No local files are required.

 Outputs
-- Aggregator writes markdown to workspace/reports/generated_report.md and returns both path and content in aggregate_output.
+- Aggregator writes markdown into VFS path `reports/generated_report.md` (in-memory, session-scoped) and returns both `vfs_path` (and legacy `path`) and `content` in aggregate_output.

+Dependencies
+- pyfilesystem2 is required for the in-memory VFS: `fs>=2.4.16` (declared in pyproject.toml).